MirkoSiano/FOCUS/README.md

 # FOCUS

-FOCUS: Fourier Optics approach to Coherence of Undulator Sources
+FOCUS: Fourier Optics approach to Coherence of Undulator Sources.